Factbox: The hunt for the Paris attackers

 Mohammad Abdeslam, brother of Salah and dead Brahim, was among five released after arrests on Nov.
 19.

-(Compiled by Brian Love with reporters in Paris and Brussels; Editing by David Clarke)
+(Compiled by Brian Love with reporters in Paris and Brussels; Editing by Gareth Jones)